datastax/pulsar-transformations/README.md

 * `filter(collection, expression)`: Returns a new collection containing only the elements of `collection` for which `expression` is `true`.
 The current element is available under the `record` variable.
 An example is fn:filter(value.queryResults, "fn:toDouble(record.similarity) >= 0.5")
 For all methods, if a parameter is not in the right type, a conversion will be done using the rules described in [Type conversions](#type-conversions).
 For instance, you can do `fn:timestampAdd('2022-10-02T01:02:03Z', '42', 'hours'.bytes)`
+* `unpack(input, fieldsList)`: Returns a map containing the elements of `input`, for each field in the `fieldList` you will see an entry in the map.
+If the input is a string it is converted to a list using the `split()` function with the ',' separator

 When a function returns a timestamp, its type is `INSTANT`.